Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What property type will give the best return in Pattaya over 5 years as of 2026?

-As of early 2026, modern family houses and villas in East Pattaya and Huai Yai are expected to give the best total return over 5 years, combining solid appreciation with stable rental income from long-term tenants.
+As of early 2026, modern detached houses and villas in East Pattaya and Huai Yai are expected to deliver the best total return over 5 years, combining solid capital appreciation with reasonable rental yields from long-stay tenants.

 How will new infrastructure projects affect property prices in Pattaya over 5 years?